 Another fun option in Nvidia Shadowplay is called Performance Monitoring.
 In this section of GeForce Experience, you can access a live summary of your graphics card's performance.
 Readily-available information includes the GPU clock, temperature, voltage, utilization, power consumption, fan speeds, memory clock, and even CPU utilization.

-In order to access this feature, simply open up the Shadowplay overlay via the Share icon in GeForce Experience (found in the top-right corner.)
-You can also use the default Alt + Z keyboard shortcut instead.
+Step 1: In order to access this feature, simply open up the Shadowplay overlay by using the Alt + Z keyboard shortcut.
 The option to view performance metrics is found on the far right side of the overlay.

-Owners of modern Nvidia cards, starting with Nvidia GeForce GTX 16-series and newer, will also have access to a section called Performance Tuning, located right below the monitoring section.
-If you’d like to use it, you will first have to turn off Instant Replay in the overlay.
+Step 2: If you have a recent Nvidia GPU, like an RTX 40-series GPU (at least GTX 16-series and newer), you will also have access to a section called Performance Tuning, located right below the monitoring section.
+If you'd like to use it, you will first have to turn off Instant Replay in the overlay.

 You can try out Automatic Performance Tuning to optimize your graphics card without delving into any particular settings.
 This will cause GeForce Experience to check each setting for you and find ways to improve your card's performance.